 When the screaming stopped, I got his keys, his car, and continued my journey.

-Having been inspired to write only last year, his debut novel will hopefully be released in 2019, and in the meantime, several of his short stories have been accepted for publication.
+Having been inspired to write in 2017, his debut novel will hopefully be released in 2020, and in the meantime, several of his short stories have been accepted for publication.